pilleatus/orientdb-tutorial-distributed-database/gitbook/start_distributed_db-servers.md

 The first line defines the under-laying image.
 In our case, the latest version of the image "orientdb" from the user "orientdb".
 The `COPY` commands overwrites the configurations for our distributed system in the container.

 ####default-distributed-db-config.json:
-In this file you can define the behavior of the distributed Servers.
+In this file you can define the behavior of the distributed servers.
 Additionally it is possible to define where the clusters will be stored.
 For our example we define three clusters (`customer_usa`, `customer_eu`, `customer_china`).
 The names of the cluster should be defined with ```<class>_<node>```.
 Therefor we will use three servers (`usa`,`eu`,`china`).
 You can get further information on: